openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/apis/paths/Fakerefscomposedoneofnumberwithvalidations.md

 public class Fakerefscomposedoneofnumberwithvalidations extends extends ApiClient implements [FakerefscomposedoneofnumberwithvalidationsPost.PostOperation](../../paths/fakerefscomposedoneofnumberwithvalidations/FakerefscomposedoneofnumberwithvalidationsPost.md#postoperation)

-an api client class which contains all the routes for path=""
+an api client class which contains all the routes for path="/fake/refs/composed_one_of_number_with_validations"

 ## Method Summary
 | Modifier and Type | Method and Description |